 AP U.S. Government and Politics is a college-level year-long course that not only seeks to prepare students for success on the AP Exam in May, but also provides students with the political knowledge and reasoning processes to participate meaningfully and thoughtfully in discussions and debates that are currently shaping American politics and society.
-This political science course studies the interconnectedness of the different parts of the American political system and the behaviors and attitudes that shape this system.
+This political science course studies the interconnectedness of the different parts of the American political system and the political science course studies the interconnectedness of the different parts of the American political system and the behaviors and attitudes that shape this system.
 AP U.S. Government and Politics accomplishes these goals by framing the acquisition of political knowledge around enduring understandings and big ideas about American government and politics that can be applied to a set of disciplinary practices through the use of a set of reasoning processes.
 By the end of the course, students will be able to analyze current and historical political events like a political scientist and develop factually accurate, well reasoned, thoughtful arguments and opinions that acknowledge and grapple with alternative political perspectives.